TillF/WASA-SED/docs/index.md

 Temporal dynamics of LAI, root depth, C-factor, etc. can be specified as a piecewise linear cycle with four segments.
 The ordinates (y-values, e.g. minimum, maximum and transitional LAIs) are listed in ```vegetation.dat``` and ```svc.dat```.
 They are time-invariant.

 The respective abscissa (x-values as day-of-year, DOY) are listed in ```*_seasons.dat```.
-They can be specified separately for each year, subbasin and (optionally) vegetation class.
+They can be specified separately for each year, sub-basin and (optionally) vegetation class.

 Eg. ```rainy_season.dat``` contains the points in time that serve as temporal nodes, between which the seasonal dynamics of LAI, vegetation height, root depth and albedo are linearly interpolated.
 The nodes are specified as julian days/DOYs in relation to the respective year.
 Negative values (previous) and values greater than 365/366 (next year) are allowed as long as they do not surpass the next adjacent node.
-Please make sure that all required rainy-seasons are specified (i.e. for all subbasins, all simulation years), otherwise an error message occurs.
+Please make sure that all required rainy-seasons are specified (i.e. for all sub-basins, all simulation years), otherwise an error message occurs.
 If not specified otherwise, values for days BEFORE the first / AFTER the last specified node are extrapolated with constant value.

-“-1” can be used as a wildcard for subbasins, vegetation classes and years.
+“-1” can be used as a wildcard for sub-basins, vegetation classes and years.
 The file is interpreted top to bottom, i.e. if multiple matches are found, the uppermost is used.
 Thus, a fallback specification (“all other cases”) should go into the last line (see example).
 A standard (legacy) rainy_season.dat can be generated from rainfall data using the function rainy_season of the lumpR-package.
 If rainy_season.dat is missing or contains only the headerlines, only the first value in vegetation.dat is used (i.e. no seasonality).

 The optional files ```k_seasons.dat```, ```c_seasons.dat```, ```p_seasons.dat```, ```coarse_seasons.dat```, ```n_seasons.dat``` work analogously for the USLE factors K, C, P, the coarse fraction and Manning’s n.
 If any of these files is found, four respective columns (instead of the default one) must be given in ```svc.dat```.

 Example: The example file above is for two specific simulation years: 1980 and 1981.
 For vegetation class 2 in sub-basin 49, the rainy season in 1980 started on the 40th day (09.02.1980), and stopped on the 175th day (28.06.1980) (line 4).
 For all other vegetation classes, it started ten days later (DOY 20) (line 5).
-For subbasin 50, the dynamics are identical for all vegetation classes (line 6).
+For sub-basin 50, the dynamics are identical for all vegetation classes (line 6).

-In 1981, the same DOYs are used for all subbasins (line 7).
-All other subbasins, vegetation classes or years would use the values of the last line.
+In 1981, the same DOYs are used for all sub-basins (line 7).
+All other sub-basins, vegetation classes or years would use the values of the last line.

 **11)** ```scaling_factor.dat```<br>
 (optional)